Interpreting ECGs with Confidence: Part 1

 A systematic approach to interpreting ECGs will ensure an accurate diagnosis.
 The initial steps should include evaluating paper speed and sensitivity followed by labeling the individual waveforms recorded on the ECG.
 Afterward, the following questions should be addressed:

 This is the first installment of a two-part series outlining ECG interpretation.
-Part 2 will address bradyarrhythmias and tachyarrhythmias.
+Part 2 addresses bradyarrhythmias and tachyarrhythmias.

 Is there a P wave for every QRS complex?

 Atrial depolarization normally propagates through the AV node and subsequently produces depolarization of the ventricles, resulting in a fixed relationship of one P wave preceding every QRS complex.

 Meanwhile, ectopic QRS complexes often originate without a preceding atrial event.
 Premature ectopic complexes occur <1 R-R interval from the preceding sinus beat, while escape complexes generally occur 1.5 to 2 R-R intervals from the preceding sinus beat.

 Is there a QRS complex for every P wave?